luthemes/camaraderie/readme.txt

    - Blog

-Jetpack Plugin (Required for Portfolio to work)
+Jetpack Plugin (Required for Portfolio and Testimonial to work)
 ================================================================================================
 This theme uses WordPress: Jetpack Plugin and must be enabled to use Content Post Type for the Portfolio section for this theme.
 To use this Portfolio, you can enable the feature in the settings